Two GOP lawmakers invoke Hitler to hammer Democrats

 "It’s unconscionable for a member of Congress to demonize an opposing party by claiming it's comparable to Nazism," the organization tweeted.
 "The vicious Nazi regime was responsible for the murder of 6 million Jews and millions more.
 This is dangerous and @RepMoBrooks must apologize."

-NBC News did not immediately receive a response to a request for comment from Brooks’s office.
+NBC News did not immediately receive a response to a request for comment from Brooks’ office.

 During a House Judiciary Committee hearing Tuesday, Rep. Louie Gohmert, R-Texas, defended Brooks, arguing that the fascism of the Nazi Party was actually socialism and if Democrats were offended by that comparison, some who have branded themselves as socialists should stop.